After News Of Jeffrey Epstein’s Death, Donald Trump Aides Knew He Would Tweet Baseless Conspiracy Theories

 Aides predicted that Trump would promote the conspiracy theories — in effect accusing a former United States president, as well as his wife who was Trump’s election opponent in 2016, of murder — simply because Trump is “an avid, longtime conspiracy theorist,” according to the Daily Beast report.

-Most prominent among the baseless conspiracy theories that Trump has previously promoted was the so-called “birther” canard, the false claim that President Barack Obama was not born in the United States and had faked his birth certificate to cover up the fact that due to his supposed foreign birth, he was inelgible to be president.
+Most prominent among the baseless conspiracy theories that Trump has previously promoted was the so-called “birther” canard, the false claim that President Barack Obama was not born in the United States and had faked his birth certificate to cover up the fact that due to his supposed foreign birth, he was ineligible to be president.
 As CNN reported, Trump began making false claims about Obama’s birth certificate as far back as 2011.

 During the 2016 Republican presidential primary, when Trump’s main rival was Texas Senator Ted Cruz, Trump avidly promoted a bizarre conspiracy theory linking Cruz’s father, Rafael Cruz, to the 1963 assassination of President John F. Kennedy, as Politico reported.